Free Pre-Tour Accommodation & Airport Transfer Find out more

 Skirting the escarpment we take in the Three Rondavels and God's Window - soaking up the stunning scenery and sweeping views.
 We drive via Graskop to the legendary Kruger National Park, the leading game park in the country.

 A night game drive in Kruger National Park is included in the safari, either tonight or tomorrow night.
-Heading into the bush after dark in search of nocturnal animals is a thilling experience!
+Heading into the bush after dark in search of nocturnal animals is a thrilling experience!

 We spend the night camping inside Kruger National Park, sitting beside the campfire surrounded by nature.